danaalkalali/myjob/extractgt.md

 ```bash
 bcftools view -r chr__:_______ vcffilename.vcf.gz
 ```
+Refer to my other tutorial bcftools101.md for other ways to extract positions (more than one, missense variants, a list, etc).

 ### Step 5.
 Extract genotype information into table and save output to a .tsv file
 ```bash